sofihoj/BaSP-A2022-Etapa-1/README.md

 ### Week 02: CSS
 Include CSS styles to the HTML structure so it can look just like the landing page layout from Figma.
 ### Week 03: FLEXBOX
-Adapt the style to make the landing page responsive.
+Adapt the style to make the landing page responsive applying the Mobile-first concept.

 _By Sofía Hojberg_